-Edie Lush (15:15): Oh, amazing.
+Claudia Romo Edelman (15:15): Oh, amazing.
 This virus is so powerful, so horribly powerful.
-But so are these lessons that we have to take an embrace.
+But so are these lessons that we have to take and embrace.

 Edie Lush (15:27): And I know Claudia, that this is very close to home for you.
 So how is your mom?

 Dr. Tom Frieden (18:52): It’s surreal and it’s horrifying.
-I was born in New York city.
+I was born in New York City.
 I did my medical school training here.
 I did my internal medicine training here, my public health training here.
 I was an epidemic intelligence service officer here.
 I worked for about 20 years for the city health department and I was the commissioner, uh, for about eight years.
 And the extent of the devastation is really very hard for people, uh, for anyone to get their minds around.
-There’ve been probably more than 16 or 17,000 deaths from Corona virus in less than two months for comparison in the 1918, 19, 19 influenza pandemic, there were 30,000 reported deaths in two years.
-So this is an unprecedented problem and I think all of us new Yorkers will for the rest of our lives.
-Just remember the ambulances we’ve heard day and night and knowing that each of those is someone’s life, someone’s story, someone’s tragedy.
-That’s why it’s so important that we work together to limit the harms that Corona virus causes.
+There’ve been probably more than 16 or 17,000 deaths from Corona virus in less than two months.
+For comparison, in the 1918, 19 influenza pandemic, there were 30,000 reported deaths in two years.
+So this is an unprecedented problem and I think all of us new Yorkers will, for the rest of our lives, just remember the ambulances we’ve heard day and night and knowing that each of those is someone’s life, someone’s story, someone’s tragedy.
+That’s why it’s so important that we work together to limit the harms that Coronavirus causes.

-Dr. Tom Frieden (21:11): It’s going to be to a new normal, a new normal where people who have underlying health conditions and the elderly will need to shelter in place for longer a new normal where we may need to use hand sanitizer anytime we go into a building, a new normal where we may be using face masks for some time to protect others and ourselves a new normal where we’ll have to be sure not to go out if we’re sick, even slightly sick because we may be spreading illness to others.
+Dr. Tom Frieden (20:22): Well, first thing to understand is sheltering at home is only half of the equation.
+The other half is strengthening our health and public health systems so that when we begin to come out again, we can prevent another explosion of cases.
+That means strengthening our healthcare system so that health workers aren’t at such risk of infection.
+No health worker should get infected, and it means strengthening our public health system so we can box in Covid with testing, isolation, contact tracing and quarantine.
+If we can get the four corners of that box right, we can reduce the risk, we can limit the spread of cases and clusters of Covid and increase our ability to go out, but it’s not going to be going back to normal, it’s going to be to a new normal, a new normal where people who have underlying health conditions and the elderly will need to shelter in place for longer a new normal where we may need to use hand sanitizer anytime we go into a building, a new normal where we may be using face masks for some time to protect others and ourselves.
+A new normal where we’ll have to be sure not to go out if we’re sick, even slightly sick because we may be spreading illness to others.
 And that’s something that’s hard to understand.
 This isn’t about necessarily making sure that we’re safe.
 It’s about collectively making sure we’re all safe by taking measures that will protect each of us.
-We’re at very different places in this pandemic in at different times.
-And uh, what we see is parts of the U S and parts of the world haven’t yet had a problem.
+We’re at very different places in this pandemic at different times.
+And uh, what we see is parts of the US and parts of the world haven’t yet had a problem.
 We can’t predict what the future is going to be, but we know that there is essentially no immunity in the population.
 We don’t know if the virus will behave differently in different climates or different weather, but we can’t count on it.

 Edie Lush (22:27): What’s the hardest part of those four aspects that you’ve mentioned, do you think to get right?

-Claudia Romo Edelman (23:36): I like the way dr Fraden doesn’t just tell us what we must do.
+Claudia Romo Edelman (23:36): I like the way Dr. Frieden doesn’t just tell us what we must do.
 He explains in simple, clear ways why we need to do it.
-I agree Claudia,

-New Speaker (23:46): and after this break I talked to him about the disparities between the global North and South as the pandemic spreads.
-It’s complicated and scary, but first, here’s Amy Neale, senior vice president and global lead for MasterCard star path.
+Edie Lush (23:45): I agree Claudia,and after this break I talked to him about the disparities between the global North and South.
+As the pandemic spreads, it’s complicated and scary. but first, here’s Amy Neale, senior vice president and global lead for MasterCard Start Path.